 Mowing

 Mow to 2-3 inches in height.
-You will need to keep a check on the height as your grass will stop growing until late November.
+You must keep a check on the height as your grass will stop growing until late November.

 Watering